choria-io/aaasvc/README.md

    * JWT token based signer
    * Does not require access to the login service
    * Stateless capable of running regionally in clusters behind load balancers with no shared storage needs
+ * Convenient `mco login` tool for authenticating to the service
  * Prometheus stats
  * CLI for encrypting secrets using bcrypt
  * Only supports HTTPS with verification disabled as clients lack certificates in this model